u360/StreamlineJS/README.md

 StreamlineJS is a lightweight JavaScript framework that makes building Single Page Applications (SPAs) simple.
 It is designed using a Model-View-Controller (MVC) architecture and the Asynchronous Module Definition (AMD).
 It will truly streamline your app!

+Your app will be divided into small modules that are loaded on an as-needed basis to speed up the responsiveness of your app.
+All HTML rendering is done on the client, so your back-end code only has to output JSON objects.

 Module
 ======